Taron686/GridMapEditorUE5/README.md

-** Changes the code so that it will compile **

-Mayde some changes that the code will compile and will start with UE5.6 *Fair Warning:  This is a C++ plugin for UE5.6*

-** Original Comment: DROPPING SUPPORT FOR THIS BECAUSE UE5'S MODELLING TOOLS ARE MUCH BETTER **

 # Grid Map Editor
+## Changes the code so that it will compile

+Made some changes that the code will compile and will start with UE5.6
+* Fair Warning:  This is a C++ plugin for UE5.6

+## Original Comment:
+### DROPPING SUPPORT FOR THIS BECAUSE UE5'S MODELLING TOOLS ARE MUCH BETTER
-*Fair Warning:  This is a C++ plugin for UE4*
+* Fair Warning:  This is a C++ plugin for UE4

 This is still very work in progress, but feel free to check it out.